jundalisay/superb/content/en/maharlika/writers/rizal/dentro/part-4b.md

 ---

+> English Translation of Filipinas Dentro De Cien Años by Jose Rizal

 No sensible nation neglects the immense, virgin, unexploited and little-defended continental territories <!-- that the Black Continent offers it --> in order to gain a handful of poor and hardened islands.